Why Does the Roofer Get the Depreciation Check? Understanding the Process

 What should I do if my roofer does not accept the depreciation check?

-No—discuss the situation with your roofer to understand their policies and consider finding a contractor who is willing to work with the depreciation check.
+Talk to your roofer to understand their policies, and you might want to look for a contractor who is open to working with the depreciation check.

 How can I ensure that my roofing repairs meet the insurance requirements for the depreciation check?